 Forms and Variants

 The typical form of this anti-pattern is to simply do things the same as any office environment without remote workers: Invite all appropriate team members to scheduled meetings, call a team member when you have a specific question, and keep emails limited only to business-specific topics.
 In this environment, the remote workers only interact with on-site workers in a formal manner.
-Your remote workers become emotionally detached and apathetic, as they feel relegated to the status of second-class team members.
+Your telecommuting workers become emotionally detached and apathetic, as they feel relegated to the status of second-class team members.

 Another common form of this anti-pattern arises when on-site co-workers or management are predisposed to face-to-face interaction.
 For example, a manager that is good at talking to his team members, using body language to engage, and digressing on random interesting topics might have great difficulty adjusting this natural behavior pattern to someone that cannot be seen.
 Phone calls and video chat feel like they lack the human touch likely due to their non-spontaneity.
 That is, in fact, the root of the difficulty: spontaneity.
 Since interactions with remote workers are not spontaneous, these remote workers feel more like outsiders than teammates.

 The most difficult variant to face is when a manager has a bias specifically against remote workers.
 This bias might be known, but often is subconscious.
 The bias could be a result of past experiences with remote workers or even as a remote worker.
 The bias could also be cultural, professional, or philosophical.
-A biased manager gives important tasks, desirable projects, and praise and promotions to local workers far more frequently than remote workers.
+A biased manager gives important tasks, desirable projects, and praise and promotions to local workers far more frequently than telecommuting workers.
 As a result, remote workers become alienated, unproductive, and angry resulting in departure, all behaviors that serve to reinforce the manager’s bias.

 Break the Pattern